Rules and Etiquette for Riding in Groups

 · All riders must wear a Helmet –

-· All new riders to the club to join G3 on their first ride and move across to other groups in agreement with the ride lead
+· All new riders to the club to join G3 on their first ride and move across to other groups in agreement with the ride lead.
+We only allow bikes for road riding including hybrids.

 · Follow the requirements of the Highway Code – consider your own conduct during a ride and respect other road users